eMoflon/emoflon-ibex-democles/README.md

 Note that Gurobi is only free for academical use (but not for commercial).

 ## How to develop
-1. Do all steps from the *How to install* section above.
+1. Perform Steps (1) through (4) of the "How to install"-Section.
+An eMoflon::IBeX installation is not required to develop for eMoflon::IBeX
 2. Check the encoding for Xtend files.
     - In Eclipse: Go to ```Window->Preferences->General->Workspace```.
     - Change the text file encoding to 'Other: UTF-8'.